-This may cause a perceived conflict where a Member reviews information relating to their organisation; in such circumstances the Member should not participate in the discussions.
 Issues Perceived Conflict How Managed?
 The Member is drawn into a discussion regarding a Fitness to Practise matter.
 It may be perceived that the Member is seeking to influence the outcome of the matter.
 Prejudicial interest: The Member must decline to be involved in the discussion.
 If the approach is by another Council Member or Associate, or member of staff, the Council Member should report the matter to the Chair of Council or the Chair of the SPC, as appropriate.
-The Member acts as an adviser to, manages, is responsible for, or is otherwise engaged in local performance management or fitness to practise procedures involving dental registrants, for example: • NHS Commissioners • Care Quality Commission (CQC) • National Clinical Assessment Service • Denplan or another private company that carries out an external quality assurance function • Members of the NHS Commissioning Board in It may be perceived that the organisation concerned has a representative on the Council of the regulator.
+The Member acts as an adviser to, manages, is responsible for, or is otherwise engaged in local performance management or fitness to practise procedures involving dental registrants, for example: NHS Commissioners Care Quality Commission (CQC) National Clinical Assessment Service Denplan or another private company that carries out an external quality assurance function Members of the NHS Commissioning Board in England or the equivalents in Wales, Scotland and Northern Ireland Dental Leads or Dental Clinical Governance Leads CQC Inspectors the organisation concerned has a representative on the Council of the regulator.
 The separation of fitness to practise and regulatory policy will be blurred.
 Irreconcilable conflict: This is an irreconcilable conflict for a Council Member or Independent Governance Associate.
 Members will be asked to address this conflict with the Chair of Council or Chair of the SPC (as appropriate) and, where appropriate, may have to step down from one of the positions.